 Once the engagement program is implemented it is about to grow, hence HR professionals must start to integrate more data points that gauge a company’s culture as well as business performance into their analytics.

-He further adds that on that by using these metrics the organization can go way far they wish in order to prove the impact, worth, value and influence of the engagement program on their organization.
+He further adds that by using these metrics the organization can go as far as they wish in order to prove the impact, worth, value and influence of the engagement program on their organization.

 Program metrics generally address basic information such as usage, adoption, frequency, reach of the engagement program which can help HR analyze what is happening with the engagement program across the firm.

-These program metrcis measure the satisfaction and engagement of the employees and Business metrics uncovers the program results on key business indicators as in profits and productivity.
+These program metrics measure the satisfaction and engagement of the employees and Business metrics uncover the program results on key business indicators as in profits and productivity.
 The data at program grade is genuine, simple and easy to understand.
 It also provides valuable information which is required to propel engagement program implementation and usage amongst the employees as well as their team leads.

 All HR heads and team leads agree to the fact that a good employee engagement system goes a long way in motivating employees and sustaining a positive office culture.
 So isn’t it natural to find out if your attempts are actually working out?

 Here are a few examples of questions that Empuls Employee Engagement Platform and analysis tool will help you find answers to -

 - Is there a potential underlying performance issue resulting in little to no engagement?
 (Is there a need for a training session?)

 - Are there employees who are not getting recognized but their own team?